cruftex/cruftex.net/source/_posts/The-CDC-is-wrong-about-face-masks-and-here-is-why.md

 Face masks can be mass produced like toilet paper and plastic bags.
 So are we wasting resources?

+And what about beeing in short supply?
+Please understand how free market works: First deamnd, then supply!

 ## Prioritize

 If there are really not enough masks, start with: